 Notes in chordDm D - F - A

 Note structure in theory

 When stumble upon these chord names, you can choose to ignore the alternate bass note and play the regular D minor.
 It will always sound ok, but it may lack some subtle additions to the sound.
-Notice that the Dm/A and the regular Dm are identical except that the open A-string are included in the former.
+Notice that the Dm/A and the regular Dm are identical except that the open A-string is included in the former.